 Covering an area of almost 2000 hectares, the Fernkloof Nature Reserve includes the Mossel River and most of the scenic Cliff Path.
 This prized biodiversity gem of the Hermanus area was declared in 1957 and holds a wide variety of plant and animal species both rare and bizarre.
 The international status Herbarium on the Reserve showcases the estimated 1600 plant species found on the Reserve.

-The Fernkloof Nature Reserve is located in the area known as the Cape Floral Kingdom and due to the plethora of plant species it in turn attracts multitudes of animal species.
+The Fernkloof Nature Reserve is located in the area known as the Cape Floral Kingdom and due to the plethora of plant species it, in turn, attracts multitudes of animal species.
 Baboons, Klipspringers, Mongooses, Dassies and even Grey Rhebok are often spotted in the Reserve along with night time feeders like Porcupines, Genets, Hares and Grysbok.
 Smaller critters like the Cape Spiny Mouse and various species of snakes, skinks and frogs also make an appearance once in a while.
-The illusive and very rare Cape Ghost Frog has also been known to call the Reserve home.
+The elusive and very rare Cape Ghost Frog has also been known to call the Reserve home.

 The splendour of the diverse species and breath-taking natural beauty of the Fernkloof Nature Reserve can be enjoyed and appreciated in various ways and visitors are always welcome.
 Activities on the Reserve include walking, hiking and mountain bike trails as well as joining the bird club, botanical society or for the hands-on nature-lovers you can join the Hack Group in clearing alien species.
 Flora fanatics can also visit the Herbarium and the indigenous plant nursery.